tornadoweb/tornado/website/sphinx/index.rst

 or ``kqueue``, it can handle thousands of simultaneous standing connections, which means it is ideal for real-time web services.
-We built the web server specifically to handle FriendFeed's real-time features &mdash; every active user of FriendFeed maintains an open connection to the FriendFeed servers.
+We built the web server specifically to handle FriendFeed's real-time features — every active user of FriendFeed maintains an open connection to the FriendFeed servers.
 (For more information on scaling servers to support thousands of clients, see The `C10K problem
 <http://www.kegel.com/c10k.html>`_.)